kubernetes-sigs/gateway-api/geps/gep-713/index.md

 This section describes concepts and aspects for designing and using metaresource objects.

 It reinforces previously defined concepts and defines other important ones such as the concepts of [Hierarchy of target kinds](#hierarchy-of-target-kinds), [Merge strategy](#merge-strategies), and [Effective metaresources](#effective-metaresources).
-It also describes an [Abstract process for calculating effective specs](#abstract-process-for-calculating-effective-metaresources) out of a set of metaresources objects.
+It also describes an [Abstract process for calculating effective specs](#abstract-process-for-calculating-effective-metaresources) out of a set of metaresource objects.

-Designers of new metaresource kinds are encouraged to read this section top-to-bottom while users of metaresources may refer to it to further understand about the design decisions and thus infer about specific behavior and alternatives for a given metaresource kind.
+Designers of new metaresource kinds are encouraged to read this section top-to-bottom while users of metaresources may refer to it more specifically, to further understand about the design decisions and thus make inferences about the behavior and alternatives for a given metaresource kind.

 ### Metaresources